Skip to main content

 Hello guys, In this post we are going to tell you that how you can control servo motor using MPU Sensor.
 Please subscribe to our blog, so that you can't miss any update from us.Join us @Microelectronics.
 Code and circuit diagram is given post.
 Material required- 1-MPU Sensor 2-An Arduino 3-Servo motor 4-Some jumper wires Circuit diagram- Source code- // I2Cdev and MPU6050 must be installed as libraries, or else the .cpp/.h files // for both classes must be in the include path of your project #include "I2Cdev.h" #include "MPU6050_6Axis_MotionApps20.h" //#include "MPU6050.h" // not necessary if using MotionApps include file // Arduino Wire library is required if I2Cdev I2CDEV_ARDUINO_WIRE implementation // is used in I2Cdev.h #if I2CDEV_IMPLEMENTATION == I2CDEV_ARDUINO_WIRE #include "Wire.h" #endif #include <Servo.h> Servo myservo; // create servo object to control a servo // class default I2C address is 0x

-How To Make Colour Identifier Using Arduino and Color Sensor ?
+How To Make RFID Based Locking System Using Arduino ?